Something went wrong.

 First, accept the fact that you need to pivot.
-Yes, that means admitting you and your team got a few things wrong.
+Yes, that means admitting you and your product management team got a few things wrong.
 That’s okay.
 So did an early-stage Twitter, Starbucks, Instagram, Groupon, PayPal, Nokia, and a bunch of other now-successful mega-companies.

 The point is, don’t let your team make the situation worse by putting your collective heads in the sand.

 2. Take the same systematic approach to developing your pivot strategy as you did for your original plan (only, you know, do it better this time).